 "We thank Allah they are all now with us."

-Government officials had been in talks with the kidnappers -- known as bandits -- following Nigeria's third school attack in less than three months.
+Government officials had been in talks with the kidnappers, known locally as bandits.

 A source said "repentant bandits" had been contacted to reach out to their former comrades as part of efforts to free the students.